Tenvolin/MonitorZen/readme.md

 focus on reading your article at hand.

 # How it Works
-The program works by painting the client area back in each child window.
+The program works by painting the client area black in each child window.
 Each of these windows are positioned to overlay the resolution of each selected monitor.